In order to minimize the risk of spreading a potentially infectious illness, all clients

 A Statement from CAPS

-Counseling & Psychological Services (CAPS) wants to express our grief, sorrow and
+Counseling & Psychological Services (CAPS) condemns the bigotry and blatant racism

-We acknowledge the devastating impact of race based violence against against the Black
+We are acutely aware of the devastating and ongoing impact of racism against the Black

 Managing Stress And Anxiety About Coronavirus